 If you walk with your pet, look for routes that offer wide sidewalks and pedestrian-friendly areas.
 As you plan the route, don’t forget rest stops, like green areas and parks, to take a break.

-You can visit our blog about how to plan a road trip.
-It would help you to plan a save enjoyable road trip with your pet.
+You can visit our blog about planning a road trip.
+It will help you plan a safe and enjoyable road trip with your pet.
 You might also need to collect your road trip essentials.

 Frequently Asked Questions (FAQs):